-Knowing the test content in your TExES study guide is not enough.
+Just “knowing the material” in your TExES study guide is not enough to pass.

-You can’t completely replace the study of test content, but test prep tips below will help you extract the maximal amount of points from each study session.
+You can’t replace the study of TExES exam content.
+However, test prep tips below will help you extract the maximal amount of points from each study session.

-Get access to sample questions that cover the outline provided online by the official ETS and SBEC developer’s and administrators.
+- Review the free sample questions provided by the official ETS and SBEC exam administrator.

-- Find out if your college’s department of education offers any free interactive practice tests for the TExES online or offline.
+- See if your department of education offers any free interactive practice tests for the TExES online or offline.

-- Periodically check the TEA website for interactive practice tests questions.
+- Periodically check the TEA website for sample questions.

-- Use Praxis II sample tests as a substitute when you can’t locate resources specific for the TExES exam.
+- Use TExES sample tests as a substitute when you can’t locate resources for your specific Texas teacher certification exam.

-- The best TExES study guides come with a full length practice test.
+- Get a TExES study guide book that comes with a full length practice test.

 - TExES Test